howl-anderson/vimapt/tutorials/use-vimapt-in-vim.md

 `remove` will remove package but keep the configure file in case of you reinstall the package in the near future.

+### VimApt list
+List all the packages that already installed

+## Additional Command in vimapt

+Beside the Essential command listed above, vimapt come with additional command.
+But you should note that **those additional commands are not stable, may change in the future** .

 ### VimApt purge
 Similar with `remove`, but don't keep package configure file

-## Additional Command in vimapt

-Beside the Essential command listed above, vimapt come with additional command.
-But you should note that ** those additional commands are not stable, may change in the future ** .
+### VimApt repolist
+List all the package that currently repository can provide

+### VimApt pugelist
+List all the package that can puge, include installed packages and packages that removed but still leave configure file behind.